Italian 4: module 1

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-You will improve your fluency in Italian by reading and discussing extracts from newspaper articles and literary texts as well as watching and listening to authentic audiovisual content.
-You will also consolidate complex grammatical structures (conditional, subjunctives, past tenses etc.).
+You will improve your fluency in Italian by reading and discussing extracts from newspapers, magazines and literary texts as well as watching and listening to authentic audiovisual content.
+You will also consolidate complex grammatical structures (conditional, subjunctives, verb tenses etc.).

 This is a live online course.
 You will need: